What we need

 How we protect your personal information

 Your personal information is stored on our electronic filing system and our servers (or those of our third party suppliers) based in the UK, and is accessed by our volunteers for the purposes set out above.
-Information relating to ski hire will be stored in a paper filing system held in ESC's Clubrooms.
+Certain information relating to ski hire will in addition be stored in a paper filing system held securely in ESC's Clubrooms.
 In limited circumstances, our volunteers may store your personal information securely on their own devices We could be required to transfer your personal information outwith the UK and the EU for the purposes of arranging holidays outside of these areas.
 Where your personal information will be transferred outwith the EU in this way, we will provide you with information regarding the safeguards that we have put in place with the recipient country to protect your personal information.

 Certain personal information is stored securely by ESC on Google’s systems, some of which are based outside the EU.
 However, Google has achieved certification under the EU-US Privacy Shield Framework.
 Privacy Shield is a program whereby participating US companies are deemed to have adequate data protection measures in place which meet the requirements of the EU’s General Data Protection Regulation.

 How long we keep your personal information